-Our 8th Annual Heirloom Apple Tasting will be in 2015.
-My bee book was published in December 2014 and, geez, it was just too many things on our plate to prepare for and host an Apple Festival at the same time.
+Our 8th Annual Heirloom Apple Tasting will be in 2016.
+In 2014 I put all my spare time into writing a book on honeybees.
+My bee book was published in January 2015 and to celebrate, we held a three-day HoneyBee Conference in August 2015.
+That was a BIG push!
+So we decided there were too many things on our plate to prepare for and host an Apple Festival soon after but we’ll do one in 2016 instead.
 Thanks for holding on until next year.
-We love holding this event and hope to see you in the fall. — Jacqueline
+We love holding this event and hope to see you there.
+To make sure you know the details about it, please sign up for our farm newsletter (link on the sidebar). — Jacqueline

 * * * * * * * * * * * * * *

-Thank you everyone, for attending our 7th Annual Heirloom Apple Tasting Sept.
-21st, 2013.
+Thank you everyone, for attending our 7th Annual Heirloom Apple Tasting.
 Here’s the post about it:

-We’ve got 200+ different and unusual varieties to sample and nearly all of them are delicious.
+We had 200+ different and unusual varieties to sample and nearly all of them were delicious.
 Apples can taste like honey, bananas, even strawberries while some of the tart cider apples will pucker up your mouth like you just sucked on a lemon.
 Other apples smell like roses and pineapples.
 Some are long and narrow, some have red flesh and purple skin, others are white as snow.
 Some are breeds from the 1600s and a few have been around longer than that even.
-Sample as many as you’d like.
-Just point and we’ll give you a taste of each of them.
-Come hungry!
+Everyone was able to sample as many as they wanted by pointing at an apple so we could cut a slice.

 All other activities are FREE!